Ireland Tours & Vacations

 The weather in Ireland is ever changing and unpredictable, but while it often rains, it often out-and-out storms like it does in the States.
 You can expect to see clouds and light drizzle even at the height of summer – although there are also times of gorgeous sunshine in the dead of winter.
 Despite this fickleness, Ireland’s climate is overwhelmingly temperate, and it very rarely gets very hot or very cold.
 Most Irish people consider a temperature around freezing to be bone chilling, and temperatures over 70 degrees Fahrenheit to be sweltering.

 Regardless of where are visiting, you’ll find the summer months much more crowded than the winter months, with the peak travel season occurring in June and July.
 These months also mark key cultural moments in Ireland, from Bloomsday in Dublin in mid-June to the summer marching season in Northern Ireland, which culminates on the “Glorious Twelfth” of July, when Protestants celebrate King William’s victory at the Battle of the Boyne.
-Spring brings a number of cultural festivals in the south of Ireland, from the World Irish Dancing Championships in Killarney in April to the Wicklow Arts Festival in May, while late summer and early fall are highlighted by the world-famous Rose of Tralee Festival in County Kerry in August, and the finals of the hurling and Irish football championships in early September.
+Spring brings a number of cultural festivals in the south of Ireland, from the World Irish Dancing Championships in Killarney in April to the Wicklow Arts Festival in May, while late summer and early fall are highlighted by the world-famous Rose of Tralee Festival in County Kerry in August, and the finals of the hurling and Irish football championships in early September; and many couples celebrate their vows by honeymooning in Ireland.

 Winter, while cold and often rainy, is a festive and fascinating time to visit Ireland, and celebrations range from the urbane (the Theatre Royal in Wexford hosts a vibrant opera festival in late October-early November) to the sporting (Dublin’s annual marathon is held on the last Monday of October).
 And, of course, many cities in Ireland celebrate Christmas in style: Killarney’s Christmas markets are probably the best in the country, while Dublin decks its best streets in stunning lights and seasonal decorations – you simply cannot miss a walk down Grafton Street after it’s been done up for the Yuletide.